salvalcantara/pid-tuning-bda58/src/pages/index.md

           Presents a bird's-eye view of the book.
 Summarizing the motivation and main ideas on the chapters to come.
-      - content: |
+      - content: >
           ### Simple model-matching approach to robust PID design

-          A brand is merely a collection of touchpoints between your company and your customers.
-Learn how to make those interactions count.
+          A servo-oriented design is presented under the light of Model Matching theory.
+In particular, the simplest of such problems is addressed.
       - content: >
           ### Alternative design for load disturbance improvement